-I have just been asked about the promotion of the 1974 feature film of Swallows and Amazons:
+I was asked about the promotion of the 1974 feature film of Swallows and Amazons:

 ‘I remember going to the Puffin Club exhibition in London around the time of the film release and some of the cast were there with one of the boats.
 There was a quiz about S & A and you could win a copy of the book – which I did!
 Sophie, were you there?
 And do you know if the boat was ‘Swallow’ or ‘Amazon’?’